DataDog/documentation/content/en/metrics/explorer.md

 ## Graphing

-Use the query editor to customize the graph being displayed on the Metrics Explorer page.
+Use the query editor to customize the graph displayed on the Metrics Explorer page.

-You can specify the timeframe in the top right corner of the page.
+You can specify the time frame in the top right corner of the page, the default is **Past 1 Hour**.

 {{< img src="metrics/explorer/metrics_explorer.png" alt="Metrics Explorer displaying two queries on a bar graph" style="width:80%;" >}}

-**Note**: The **Calculate as count where applicable** check box appears for metrics with the `RATE` type.

-Metrics that are not reported in the last 24 hours do not appear in the drop down menu.
+Metrics that are not reported in the last 24 hours do not appear in the query editor.
 You can add these metrics to your graphs manually by entering the metric name or full query.

 ### Scope

 Define a filtering scope with the **from** text box by selecting or searching for tag values.
 For example, you can use the **from** text box to filter metric values from a specific host, cluster, environment, or region.

+### Space aggregation

+Define the [space aggregation][5] used to combine a metric's values.

+The possible options are:

+* Average of reported values (default)
+* Max of reported values
+* Min of reported values
+* Sum of reported values

+**Note**: The options may differ based on the metric type selected.

-### Grouping
+### Functions

-Your queries are displayed together automatically into a single graph.
-To split a graph into individual graphs per metric, click **Split Graph in Notebook**.
-For example, you can split a single metric into multiple graphs by host, container, region, or environment.
+You can optionally add functions to your query using the function button.
+Not all functions are available for all metric types.

 ### Export

 Export your graph to a dashboard or notebook with the buttons at the top right.
+You can also use **Split Graph in Notebook** to view the data split into individual graphs by things like region, service, or environment.

 ## Further reading